dylanreed/dylan.blog/content/blog/2021-01-05-biting-off-more-than-i-can-true-probably.md

 ---
-title: Biting off more than I can true... probably
+title: Biting off more than I can chew... probably
 date: 2021-01-05T02:21:20.387Z
 draft: false
 categories: